flarum/docs/docs/extend/api.md

 - Updating a model instance
 - Deleting a single model instance

-We'll go over each type of controler shortly, but once they're written, you can add these five standard endpoints (or a subset of them) using the `Routes` extender:
+We'll go over each type of controller shortly, but once they're written, you can add these five standard endpoints (or a subset of them) using the `Routes` extender:

 ```php
     (new Extend\Routes('api'))